Ralerus/eventlab-doc/Test Plan/Test-Plan.md

 ### 2.3 Test Motivators

-The motivation of this Test Plan has been clearly stated in section [2.1 Background](#21-background).
+The motivation behind this Test Plan has been clearly stated in section [2.1 Background](#21-background).

 ## 3. Target Test Items

+The listing below identifies the test items (software, hardware, and supporting product elements) that have been identified as targets for testing.

+- PHP backend (Laravel application)
+- Database operations
+- Server infrastructure (communication between web server & database server)

 ## 4. Outline of Planned Tests